4nkitd/systems-mcp/Readme.md

 ### 🌤️ Internet & Location Services
 - **Weather Information**: Get weather data for any location
 - **Current Location**: Retrieve current geographical location
+- **Fetch URL Content**: Fetch the markdown content of a URL using a configurable API.

 ## Installation